SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Visualizations/Available_visualizations/Feeds/TriggerFeed.md

 This feed (available from DataMiner 10.2.0/10.1.1 onwards) allows you to trigger other components either manually or automatically.

-At present, this feed can only be used as a filter feed for a component using a query feed.
-It will function as a refresh trigger for that component.
+At present, this feed can only be used as a filter feed for a component displaying a [GQI query](xref:Configuring_GQI_feeds) result.
+It will function as a refresh trigger for that query.

-You can for example use this in a low-code app or a dashboard to refresh a table based on a timer.
+You can for example use this in a low-code app or a dashboard to refresh a [table component](xref:DashboardTable) based on a timer.

 To configure the trigger feed:

 1. Optionally, customize the following component options in the *Component* > *Settings* tab:

-   - *Trigger timer*: Determines whether a countdown bar will be displayed to the next time the trigger goes off.
+   - *Trigger timer*: Determines whether the trigger will automatically go off based on a timer.
+If this option is enabled, a countdown bar will show when the trigger will go off again.

    - *Time*: If *Trigger Timer* is selected, this setting determines after how many seconds the data is refreshed.
 By default, this is set to 60 seconds.